KQM-git/TCL/characters/geo/zhongli.md

 {% tabs %}
 {% tab title="Passive" %}
-### **Arcanum of Crystals**
+### **Arcanum of Crystal**

-Refunds 15% of the ores used when crafting Polearm-type weapons.
+Refunds 15% of the ore used when crafting Polearm-type weapons.
 {% endtab %}

 {% tab title="Ascension 1" %}
 ### **Resonant Waves**

 When the Jade Shield takes DMG, it will Fortify:
-• Fortified characters have 5% increased Shield Strength.
+* Fortified characters have 5% increased Shield Strength.
 Can stack up to 5 times, and lasts until the Jade Shield disappears.

 **Notes**